OpenNebula/website/content/product/virtual_machines_operation/virtual_machine_backups/operations.md

 - This host is used to:
   - Retrieve the snapshot created by the hypervisor.
   - Export it to the Backup Datastore.
-- The selected host’s name is recorded in the VM’s backup configuration under the `LAST_BRIDGE` field.
+- The name of the selected Host is recorded in the VM's backup configuration, under the `LAST_BRIDGE` field.

 <a id="vm-backups-config-attributes"></a>